upendrasvkm/Bingo-Game/README.md

 5.Count Free Row, Free Column, and Free Diagonal.
 6.If Count is Equal to 5.
 (Win)
 #We use random number generator to pick the Number.

+funwithbingo.py <-- This Is Automatic Bingo Game. where bingo choose randomly number ball. bingogame <-- This is manual Bingo Game.
+Where you can select number.which you want to free.